GabrielNicolim/alice/README.md

 # ALICE

-Based in the basic relational operations term CRUD (Create, Read, Update e Delete), emerged the idea to name this project ALICE (Alteration, Login, Include, Consult, Exclude).
+Based in the basic relational operations term CRUD (Create, Read, Update and Delete), emerged the idea to name this project ALICE (Alteration, Login, Include, Consult, Exclude).

 ## Proposal

 - Create two tables with an relationship one-to-many.
 The table receiving the key of the relationship must contain at least four fields and to be chosen to manipulation in PHP.

 - For the system to register the selling of the products, their data needs to be stored previously in the DB.
-There will be a program to Alter registered products, Login, Include , Consult and exclude (Delete) the data of the products, from this acronym, the name A.L.I.C.E
+There will be a program to Alter registered products, Login, Include , Consult and exclude (Delete) the data of the products, from this acronym, the name A.L.I.C.E.

 ## Technologies